-A process may request read, write, or execute/search access to a file system object protected by an ACL.
-The access check algorithm determines whether access to the object will be granted.

-- 1. Write access to a file on a read-only file system will always be denied. - 2.
-Write access to a file with the immutable attribute will always be denied. - 3.
-If the effective user ID of the process matches the user ID of the file object owner, then - if the ACL\USER\OBJ entry contains the requested permissions, access is granted, else access is denied.
+- Table 8- A process may request read, write, or execute/search access to a file system object protected by an ACL.
+The access check algorithm determines whether access to the object will be granted1.
+Write access to a file on a read-only file system will always be denied. - Table 8- 2.
+Write access to a file with the immutable attribute will always be denied3.
+If the effective user ID of the process matches the user ID of the file object owner, then else access is denied.

-- 4. else if the effective user ID of the process matches the qualifier of any entry of type ACL\USER, then - if the matching ACL\USER entry and the ACL\MASK entry contain the requested permissions, access is granted, else access is denied.
+- if the ACL_USER_OBJ entry contains the requested permissions, access is granted, - Table 8- else access is denied4. else if the effective user ID of the process matches the qualifier of any entry of type ACL_USER, then - if the matching ACL_USER entry and the ACL_MASK entry contain the requested permissions, access is granted, if the ACL_MASK entry and any of the matching ACL_GROUP_OBJ or ACL_GROUP entries contain all the requested permissions, access is granted,

-- 5. else if the effective group ID or any of the supplementary group IDs of the process match the qualifier of the entry of type ACL\GROUP\OBJ, or the qualifier of any entry of type ACL\GROUP, then - if the ACL\MASK entry and any of the matching ACL\GROUP\OBJ or ACL\GROUP entries contain all the requested permissions, access is granted, else access is denied.
+5. else if the effective group ID or any of the supplementary group IDs of the process match the qualifier of the entry of type ACL GROUP OBJ, or the qualifier of any entry of type ACL GROUP, then

-6. else if the ACL\OTHER entry contains the requested permissions, access is granted.

-7. else access is denied.
+Table 8- else access is denied6. else if the ACL_OTHER entry contains the requested permissions, access is granted7. else access is denied.
 (DA3.10)

-This function contributes to satisfy the security requirement FDP\ACC.1 and FDP\ACF.1
+This function contributes to satisfy the security requirement FDP ACC.1 and FDP ACF.1